 1956 - The end of trams

-Auckland's electric trams ran from 1902 to 1956 when they were replaced by trolley buses.
+Auckland's electric trams ran from 1902 to 1956.
 Running from downtown at the Waitemata Harbour and across to Onehunga on the Manukau Harbour, they were then the world's only coast to coast tramway system.

 Robbie's Rapid Rail

 In the late 1960s, Auckland Mayor Sir Dove-Myer Robinson pushed for an underground rail loop which became known as “Robbie’s Rapid Rail” and caught the public’s attention.

 He championed the plan which had been created by the Auckland Regional Authority and NZ Railways.

 “Robbie’s Rapid Rail” would have extended and electrified the suburban rail network.

 He didn't get his rail scheme adopted by the government but he is also fondly remembered for leading opposition to a proposal to discharge Auckland’s sewage straight into the Hauraki Gulf.
 In 1953, he proposed a scheme for oxidation ponds on Manukau Harbour at Māngere, to break down sewage naturally.